dsa-ntc/uncommittednj.org/protest-repression-pr.md

 DIVEST!”

 Our focus must remain on stopping the genocide by any means possible.
-We ask everyone to join the movement of conscience bycasting a vote for Uncommitted in the NJ Democratic Primary on June 4th.
+We ask everyone to join the movement of conscience by casting a vote for Uncommitted in the NJ Democratic Primary on June 4th.

 ###